The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 The supervision of the company must only be entrusted to a supervisory board comprising one or more supervisory auditors if the company has more than 60 shareholders and no approved statutory auditor has been appointed.

-Simple and Special Limited Partnerships
+Common and Special Limited Partnerships

 The governance regime of both partnerships is characterised by an extremely high level of contractual freedom, making it a popular company form for real estate investments.